 Le Mars is a medium-sized city located in the state of Iowa.
 With a population of 10,618 people and two associated neighborhoods, Le Mars is the 37th largest community in Iowa.

-Le Mars is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Le Mars doesn't have a public transportation system that people use for their commute.

 In terms of college education, Le Mars is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.52% of adults 25 and older in the city have at least a bachelor's degree.